HaxeFoundation/HaxeManual/output/HaxeManual/website/dictionary.md

 <a id="define-void" class="anch"></a>

 ##### Void
-Void denotes the absence of a type.
+Denotes the absence of a type.
 It is used to express that something (usually a function) has no value.

 <a id="define-write-access" class="anch"></a>